Ostrołęka: Ostrołęka since 1989

 In 1989 the city entered a new era of capitalism, which has lasted until the present day.
 The same year Ostrołęka was granted provincial rights.
 The paper factory Cellulose downsized en masse after privatisation.
 The factory Future went bankrupt but small service establishments were opened for average people to invest their money.
 A new hospital was built in the new century.
 The economy also developed.
 Three new trade pavilions were built.
-"Cellulose" changed its name to "Intercell", and the cellular concrete factory was bought by the Ytong company.
+"Cellulose" changed its name to "Intercell" (later purcharsed by Finnish company Stora Enso) and the cellular concrete factory was bought by the Ytong company.
 The centre of the city began to fulfill trade functions.

 In 1996, a second permanent bridge, "Most im.
 Antoniego Madalińskiego", was built.
 In 1999 the city became a district city.
 A new aquapark was opened in September 2010.
 A modernisation of the city stadium or even a completely new stadium is planned to be built in this decade, while two new modern training grounds for football are currently being built.
 A new power plant is currently being built and planned to open by 2015, generating 1,000 MW of power.
 Also, the existing power plant is planned to undergo modernisation in the next decade.